-Recently, a group of advocates of the Supreme Court of India had written a letter to Chief Justice of India NV Ramana with the appeal to take suo motu cognizance of the calls for “ethnic cleansing” at two recent religious events in Delhi and Haridwar.
+A group of advocates of the Supreme Court of India has written a letter to Chief Justice of India NV Ramana with the appeal to take suo motu cognizance of the calls for “ethnic cleansing” at two recent religious events in Delhi and Haridwar.

-Today, there are growing concerns over the continuous attacks on religious freedom in India under the Modi government.
+Today, there are growing concerns over the continuous attacks on religious freedom in India under the government of prime minister (PM) Narendra Modi.
 In a detailed report in November 2021, the United States Commission on International Religious Freedom (USCIRF) had said that religious freedom conditions in India continue their negative trajectory.

 The USCIRF report – which cited a number of hate crimes against Muslims – added that the Bharatiya Janata Party (BJP) government of PM Modi promotes Hindu nationalist policies resulting in systematic, ongoing, and egregious violations of religious freedom.

 USCIRF also recommended imposing targeted sanctions on individuals and entities responsible for severe violations of religious freedom by freezing those individuals’ or entities’ assets and/or barring their entry into the United States.

 The USCIRF report says that the U.S. Congress should continue to raise religious freedom concerns in the U.S.-India bilateral relationship and highlight concerns through hearings, briefings, letters, and congressional delegations.

 Now, the lawyers have appealed to the Supreme Court to take action against the perpetrators of hate crimes in India.
 But it is expected that their appeal will fall on deaf ears.
 It is being increasingly observed that the Supreme Court of India judges are scared of crooked politicians who virtually control them.
 When the case is against the government politicians or people connected with the politicians, the judges do not take any decision that may displease their government bosses.